fscorrupt/Toolbox/MECM/CIs/PendingReboot/README.md

 The remidiation script will check if the machine is currently in maintenance.
 If the machine is in maintenance, it will check if there are currently updates installing and if a user is logged on.

-If both are false, the script will trigger a reboot.
+If both are false and server is in maintenance, the script will trigger a reboot.